Implementation

 Card Data Parameters

-Push provisioning flow is started by initializing MppCardDataParameters object with CardId, CardSecret or EncryptedPan.
-After initializing card data parameters push provisioning can be started with push card method.
+Start the push provisioning flow by initializing an MppCardDataParameters object with CardId, CardSecret, or EncryptedPan.
+After initializing card data parameters, you can start push provisioning with the push card method.

 CardId & CardSecret